3 Create Custom Network Forms

 Seven Steps to Become a Job Provider

-We will create a separate form called Job Provider Info so we can handle Job Provider group permissions, display and access differently from our New Member Group permissions.
-Job Providers will first need to come to one of our meetings and fill out the Job Provider Membership form.
-They will then need to go online and register as members.
-They will then need to and wait for their membership to be activated.
+We will create a separate form called Job Provider so we can handle Job Provider group permissions, display and access differently from our New Member Group permissions.
+Job Providers will first need to come to one of our meetings and fill out the Membership form.
+They will then need to go online and register as members – checking the box to be a Job Provider.
+They will then need to wait for their membership to be activated.
 They can then go back online and sign in with their Member username and password.
-They will then see a Job Provider menu where there will be the Job Provider Info Signup form that they will need to fill out.
+They will then see a Job Provider menu where there will be the Job Provider Signup form that they will need to fill out.
 They can then click on the Job Provider List to confirm that they have been added to the List.

 01

-Create your Job Provider Info Form, Group and List
+Create your Job Provider List, Form and Group

-Add an Intro to the Job Provider Info Group
+Add an Intro to the Job Provider Group